Another work in progress and one that will be slow due to the lack of available information on lesser-known artists.

 Gibson, Colin (1948)

-Colin Gibson was born in Belfast in 1948 and worked with the Belfast Telegraph as a graphic designer before he decided to become a full-time artist at the age of twenty-six.
+Colin Gibson was born in Belfast and worked with the Belfast Telegraph as a graphic designer before he decided to become a full-time artist at the age of twenty-six.
 His first solo exhibition was held at the Nelson Bell Gallery in 1968.
 Gibson’s work has travelled to places as far away as Canada, America and Australia and can be easily recognised for its true depiction of Ireland.
 His paintings are all painted ‘en plein air’ which create a realistic atmosphere for the viewer.

 Only the one postcard identified – so far – but as the artist is quite well known I will keep on the hunt.